 The same manual as was used in Part 1, Barnett's Manual DX is required for Pro Bicycle Repair.
 Testing on each component group, wheel truing and tension balancing as well as a complete bicycle build can begin as soon as each individual feels they are ready.
 But most will wait until they have finished Part 3: Bicycle Repair Practicum

 You will learn:

 - Spline-fit crank arm removal and installation

 - Thread identification and preparation

-- Press fit preparations
+- Press fit installation and removal

 - Use of lubricants, cleansers, solvents & Loctite compounds

-- Alignment of fork dropouts, rear triangles
+- Alignment & straightening of fork dropouts, rear triangles

 - Identifying frame problems